top of page

 Ancient Chinese Traditional Instrument Qin

-In many legends, Fu Xi was the older brother or husband of Nv Wa.
+In many legends, Fu Xi was depicted as the older brother or husband of Nu Wa.
 Together, they raised four sons on Mount Kunlun

 Cang Jie the inventor of Chinese Characters